unexpectedjs/unexpected/documentation/migration.md

 #### Use `expect.it()` for assertions on property values

-Previously when used in conjunction with "to satisfy" a property defined as a function on the right-hand side would be passed the value to allow further assertions:
+Previously when used in conjunction with [to satisfy](../assertions/any/to-satisfy/) a property defined as a function on the right-hand side would be passed the value to allow further assertions: